Going camping with Tua, Trevor and the nation's top QBs

 "There are things like this where you can get rewarded for being a baller on Saturdays," Arkansas quarterback Nick Starkel said.

 With the sun breaking through the dreary gray clouds just before noon on Saturday, guys warmed up with a DJ blaring Lil Nas X and Post Malone.
 Most guys wear their white Adidas windbreakers and black Adidas sweats.
-With Adidas as a camp sponsor, they can only wear the three stripe-issued (and NCAA-approved) gear.
+With Adidas as a camp sponsor, they can wear only the three-stripe-issued (and NCAA-approved) gear.

 This could easily be mistaken for your standard L.A. fashion show, but there is a little work involved for the counselors, and a few take it pretty seriously.

 Tate's theatrics lit up campers' faces, but Hurts, channeling former coach Nick Saban, was more in-your-face and hands-on with teaching.
-The son of a high school coach moved kids' hips into position and sped up tempo in between reps.
+The son of a high school coach moved kids' hips into position and sped up tempo between reps.
 His voice boomed at times to get kids' attention.
-Whether working with third-graders or high-schoolers with recruiting profiles, Hurts was the total teacher.
+Whether working with third-graders or with high schoolers with recruiting profiles, Hurts was the total teacher.

 "To truly make an impact on somebody, you have to show them that you care," Hurts said.
 "I know for dang sure I'm very passionate about the game -- I love the game -- so any kid who takes the time out of his day to put the investment into a camp like this, I'm going to dang sure try and help them the best way I can."